pratik-276/kube-hunter/README.md

 ## Hunting

 ### Where should I run kube-hunter?
-Run kube-hunter on any machine (including your laptop), select Remote scanning and give the IP address or domain name of your Kubernetes cluster.
+You can run kube-hunter on any machine (including your laptop), select Remote scanning and give the IP address or domain name of your Kubernetes cluster.
 This will give you an attackers-eye-view of your Kubernetes setup.

 You can run kube-hunter directly on a machine in the cluster, and select the option to probe all the local network interfaces.